In the performance of your respective tasks and duties, all GCBHS employees are expected to conform to the following:

 · Work independently and communicate / coordinate work efforts with colleagues and community partners, as necessary.

 · Understands this position is considered to be a safety sensitive job where impaired performance may pose a direct threat to the employee, co-workers, clients, or property.
-An employee must be with clear mind and be diligent while occupying such position.
+An employee must be with clear mind and diligent while occupying such position.

 The omission of specific statements of duties does not exclude them from the position if the work is